Pentecost Sunday – Cycle C – 9 June 2019 Come Spirit, breathe on us, set us ablaze!

 “Something appeared to them that seemed like tongues of fire and rested on them” (Acts)

 Three Scriptural Signposts

-Linking the Second Reading to the Theme of Faith and Love:
+Linking the 2nd Reading with the theme of Pentecost and the Holy Spirit

 By Rev. Fr.
 Francis Gonsalves, S.J.